TeamPandory/pandorytool/README.md

 ## Support Us!
 Pandorytool has been worked on with blood, sweat and tears.
 If you would like us to continue work on this tool, please consider grabbing us a Coffee at https://www.buymeacoffee.com/CKZbiXa.
-3 USD or more: The current, UNLOCKED, version of Pandory will sent 10 USD or more: As above, and your email will be saved to a maillist, where you will be sent all major revisions of the UNLOCKED Pandorytool.
+1 coffee : The current, UNLOCKED, version of Pandory will sent 3 coffees : As above, and your email will be saved to a maillist, where you will be sent all major revisions of the UNLOCKED Pandorytool.
-15 USD or more: All of above, and shall be remembered forever in the HIGHSCORE CHART underneath *with optional message*
+5 coffees+ : All of above, and shall be remembered forever in the HIGHSCORE CHART underneath *with optional message*

 ## Clone and compile
 ```